flipagram/elasticity/README.md

 - The `-co` argument only takes affect in update mode and closes the old index after data has been coppied to the new index and the alias is pointed to the new index
 - The `-cs` argument defines the chunks size, the number of documents to be bulk reindexed at once
 - The `-t` argument defines the number of write threads to employ when reindexing
+- The `-in` argument defines specific indexes (or aliases) to operate on.
+This is useful for when you only want to update a single instance rather than all indices defined in the configuration file

 ## configuration
 Elasticity uses yaml for configuration.
 Here's a sample that uses all of the options: